 I have lived a path of many obstacles such as needing physical therapy for my balance.
 I also struggle with double-vision, but I am still able to get myself to school every day without excuses.

 Many young people my age have a healthy life and take for granted their daily routines.
-I’m happy to just be able to eat, to bathe and to do my homework.
+I’m happy to just be able to eat, bathe and do my homework.

 The journey of having cancer has not been easy.
 I can’t say it’s a blessing to have cancer, but it has certainly made my point of view towards life much brighter.
 I value every single day of life that I have and every single person in my life.
 I’m grateful to my mom for being there for me every single day at the hospital.
 Every single treatment, doctor appointment and MRI, scans and all the appointments I’ve had.
 She has never left my side.